Laclan/Apt-Cacher-NG-Docker/README.md

 # This Points to the Script
 Acquire::http::Proxy-Auto-Detect "/mnt/apt-script/apt-proxy-detect.sh";
 ```

-# Ansible Scripting for Injection of the Files
+## Ansible Scripting for Injection of the Files

-This Apt Caching Components can be automaticly setup from Ansible Playbook.
+This Apt Caching Components can be automatically setup from Ansible Playbook.

-## The Script:
+This ansible playbooks will do the following:

+- Setup the script directory
+- Copy the Script File
+- Copy the proxy file

+#### <b> The Script </b>

 ```bash
 #!/bin/bash
 ansible-playbook -T 30 -b --ask-become-pass --ask-pass  ~/Apt-Proxy-Setup/update-services.sh
 ```

-## Ansible Playbook
+#### <b> Ansible Playbook </b>

 ```yml
 - hosts:
 # Setup the Hosts for the scripting to be executing